mubaraqwahab/thinkdev/src/slides/03-collections.md

 ### How about unpacking? {data-id="useobjHeading"}

-So, we can unpack the properties we need into variables
+We can unpack the properties we need into variables

 <pre data-id="useobj"><code data-line-numbers="9-11" data-trim class="language-js">
 const app = {